Chapter 13:

 When Vergil reached the door leading to the cafeteria, a faint shriek, followed by the sound of squealing car tires erupted in the distance!
 Beyond mentally exhausted, Vergil paid it little mind aside from simple acknowledgement.
 On his way in, Lefty and Pete intercepted their friend, both wrapping a friendly arm around the tall, lanky boy!
 “Good to see ya’ Verg!”
 Lefty playfully fussed with his silvery hair.

 “Let’s grab a seat!”
-Other students watched from a distance, cautiously, as interest had grown once again in Vergil after the scene he’d made the day prior.
+Other students watched from a distance, cautiously.
+Interest once again grew in Vergil after the scene he’d caused a day prior.
 “Free spot!”
-Pete slid down onto a bench opening up spots for his friends.
+Pete slid down onto a bench opening up spots for his friends to follow.
 Just as Vergil prepared to bury those dormant memories of his mother again, Harper burst in through the doors!

 “Not now!
 Vergil, come on!”